ballerina-platform/module-ballerina-kubernetes/samples/sample12/README.md

     ```
 ### How to run:

 1. Compile the  hello_world_copy_file.bal file.
-Command to run kubernetes artifacts will be printed on success:
+Command to deploy kubernetes artifacts will be printed on build success.
 ```bash
 $> ballerina build hello_world_copy_file.bal
 Compiling source